jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: CSS Loaders!

 **Thoughts:**  I tried to get more creative with the loaders.
 I started making a CSS Loader maker type app.
 I got it set up to be able to add 3 different colors so far and to change the direction and speed of the animation.
 Doing this I can better see how the animations are made and created.

+### Day 35: October 6, 2025

+**Today's Progress**: CSS Animated Pumpkin!

+**Thoughts:**  I want to compete in CodePen's weekly challenge this week.
+It's Halloween themed so I thought it would be good to make a Halloween loading animation.
+It's definatly a work in progress.
+I used 'clip-path' and polygon to start shaping the pumpkin and the face.

+**Link to work:** Current  [pumpkin](./Screenshots/day-36-css-animated-pumpkin.png).